How to build a MODERN CLASSIC sports car

 Fan car suction ring

 The skirt edge is held very slightly off the ground so there is no horrible scraping noise as you move along.
 The skirt is different too and employs hovercraft principles in reverse.
-Apart from the main extraction fan air is blown out of slots round the edge against the air that is trying to get in and that makes an inertial barrier.
+Apart from the main extraction fan, air is blown out of slots round the edge against the air that is trying to get in and that makes an inertial barrier.
 The blowing can be done with an extra fan in the nose of the car for example.
 The extractor fan probably won’t double up as the blower because the pressure/flow characteristics are different but it would be worth investigating.
 A concertina bellows connects the skirt edge to the underside of the car floor and the seal is complete.
 The skirt/kart is pressed lightly to the ground by the trailing links that locate it and although the relatively heavy car might be jumping and jiggling the skirt will tend to remain flat on the ground and unlikely to reveal a sudden and potentially deadly pressure change.

 With an electrically driven fan the downforce on the car can be tightly regulated and as aero downforce comes with speed the fan speed can be decreased accordingly until eventually there is no need for it and the whole underkart can even be retracted.
 The retraction feature makes the fan car suitable for the road; a fan car that can cope with humps and farm tracks and then pop round the Nürburgring in 5 minutes has got to rewrite the book somewhat.